What is mesothelioma?

-Mesothelioma is a cancer that most commonly starts in the layers of tissue that cover each lung (the pleura).
-More rarely it starts in the layer of tissue in the abdomen that surrounds the digestive system organs (the peritoneum).
+Mesothelioma is a cancer that usually starts in the layers of tissue that cover each lung (the pleura).
+This is called pleural mesothelioma.

-In the UK more than 2,600 people are diagnosed with mesothelioma each year.
-It is quite a rare cancer, but it is becoming more common.
+In the UK around 2,700 people are diagnosed with mesothelioma each year.
+It is quite a rare cancer.

 Mesothelioma in the chest (pleural mesothelioma) is much more common than mesothelioma in the abdomen (peritoneal mesothelioma).

-About 5 times more men than women get mesothelioma.
+Mesothelioma is more common in men than women.
 This is probably because it is often caused by exposure to asbestos at work.

-In the UK, on average each year half (50%) of cases were diagnosed in people aged 75 and over.
+It is more common in older people.
+In the UK, on average each year, 55 out of 100 (55%) people diagnosed are aged 75 and over.

 Mesothelioma starts in the types of cells that cover the outer surface of most of our internal body organs (mesothelial cells).
 These cells form a lining called the mesothelium.

-About three quarters (75%) of mesotheliomas are in the chest.
+- Around 9 out of 10 mesotheliomas (around 90%) are in the chest.
 This is called pleural mesothelioma.

-About a quarter (25%) of mesotheliomas are in the tummy (abdomen).
+- 3 out of 100 mesotheliomas (3%) are in the tummy (abdomen).
 This is called peritoneal mesothelioma.

 The lungs and pleura

-Pleural mesothelioma starts in the two sheets of tissue that cover your lungs (called pleura or pleural membranes).
+Pleural mesothelioma starts in the two sheets of tissue that cover your lungs, called the pleura or pleural membranes.
 The gap between the pleura is called the pleural space.

-The sheet of tissue covering the heart (the pericardium) is very close to the pleura.
+The sheet of tissue covering the heart, called the pericardium, is very close to the pleura.
 So in some people pleural mesothelioma may also spread into the pericardium.
 The diagram below shows the pleura thickening due to mesothelioma.

 The abdomen and peritoneum

-Mesothelioma of the tissues lining your abdominal cavity is called peritoneal mesothelioma.
+Mesothelioma of the tissues lining your abdomen is called peritoneal mesothelioma.
 It does not usually spread to other parts of the body.

 Very rarely, a non cancerous (benign) type of mesothelioma can develop in the lining of your lungs or the lining of your reproductive organs.
 This can happen in men and women.
 These tumours are so rare that we don't cover them here.